royw/appimage-updater/docs/usage.md

 - `--config-dir, -d PATH`: Configuration directory path
 - `--limit, -l INTEGER`: Maximum number of releases to display (1-50, default: 10)
 - `--assets, -a`: Show detailed asset information for each release
+- `--dry-run`: Show URLs that would be examined without fetching data

 **Examples:**